LauraNavarro11/RealtimeDatabase/readme.md

 <a href="./añadida.PNG"><img src="./añadida.PNG" style="height: 100%; width:100%;"/></a><br>

-## we can also check it and delete it
+## We can also check it and a golden border will appear or delete it and it will disappear from our list

 <a href="./true.PNG"><img src="./true.PNG" style="height: 100%; width:100%;"/></a><br>